Burmese–Siamese War (1765–1767): Burmese strategy

-As the deputy commander-in-chief in the 1760 war, Hsinbyushin used his first hand experience to plan the next invasion.
+As the deputy commander-in-chief in the 1760 war, Hsinbyushin used his firsthand experience to plan the next invasion.
 His general plan called for a pincer movement on the Siamese capital from the north and the south.
 The Burmese battle plan was greatly shaped by their experience in the 1759–1760 war.
-First, they would avoid a single pronged attack route along the narrow Gulf of Siam coastline, which they discovered, could easily be clogged up by more numerous Siamese forces.
-In 1760, the Burmese were forced to spend nearly three months (January–March) to fight their way out of the coastline.
+First, they would avoid a single pronged attack route along the narrow Gulf of Siam coastline, which they discovered could easily be clogged up by more numerous Siamese forces.
+In 1760, the Burmese were forced to spend nearly three months (January–March) fighting their way out of the coastline.
 This time, they planned a multi-pronged attack from all sides to stretch out the numerically superior Siamese defenses.

 Secondly, they would start the invasion early to maximize the dry-season campaign period.
 In the previous war, Alaungpaya started the invasion too late (in late December 1759/early January 1760).
-When the Burmese finally reached Ayutthaya in mid April, they only had a little over a month left before the rainy season to take the city.
+When the Burmese finally reached Ayutthaya in mid-April, they only had a little over a month left before the rainy season to take the city.
 This time, they elected to begin the invasion at the height of the rainy season.
-By starting the invasion early, the Burmese hoped, their armies would be within a striking distance from Ayutthaya at the beginning of the dry season.
+By starting the invasion early, the Burmese hoped their armies would be within a striking distance from Ayutthaya at the beginning of the dry season.